-But the greatest risk of all when buying off-plan, assuming that the developer is financially solvent and your payments have appropriate guarantees (more on this important issue below), is that you end up with something that doesn’t match the plans and specifications that you signed up for.
+But the greatest risk of all when buying off-plan, assuming that the developer is financially solvent and your payments have appropriate guarantees, is that you end up with something that doesn’t match the plans and specifications that you signed up for.
 This can happen for 2 reasons: firstly because understanding what plans and specifications mean in terms of finished product is more difficult than it might seem, and secondly because developers have been known (understatement) to promise one thing and deliver another.

 According to Spanish consumer protection associations the biggest complaint of all concerns the delivery of built areas that do not match the plans (under build), meaning that you pay for more than you get.
 Figures from an organisation called Adeprovi show that 44% of all complaints they received in 2004 related to under build.
 A report from Adeprovi states that off plan Spanish property sales “continue to be inadequately documented” and points out that “the rise in property prices has not been accompanied by a corresponding rise in quality, given that the number of complaints rises year after year”.

-The report reminds off plan property buyers that Spanish consumer protection laws give them “significant rights” regarding the information that developers are obliged to provide them with and that they should insist on adequate documentation regarding build specifications from developers before proceeding to purchase.
+The report reminds off-plan property investors that Spanish consumer protection laws give them “significant rights” regarding the information that developers are obliged to provide them with, and that they should insist on adequate documentation regarding build specifications from developers before proceeding to purchase.
 Buyers who experience problems as a consequence of poor build quality or failure to meet build specifications are urged to file complaints against the developer.